jmonlong/manu-vgsv/manuscript.md

 In vg, graphs can be built from both variant catalogs in the VCF format or assembly alignment.
 Other genome graph implementations have also been used specifically to genotype variants.
 Using a sliding-window approach, GraphTyper realigns reads to a graph build from known SNVs and short indels[@ohTIiqfV].
-BayesTyper build graphs of both short variants and SVs, and genotypes variants based on the khmer distribution of sequencing reads[@14Uxmwbxm].
+BayesTyper build graphs with both short variants and SVs, and genotypes variants based on the khmer distribution of sequencing reads[@14Uxmwbxm].
 Here again, the graph-based approaches showed clear advantages over standard methods that use the linear reference.

 Other SV genotyping approaches typically compare read mapping to the reference genome and to a sequence modified with the SV.